-Academic Integrity and AI Text-generating Tools: Though the students are allowed to use AI tools to help studying this course, the use of AI tools in ANY SUBMITTED COURSE WORK, i.e., labs/assignments in this course is strictly prohibited.
-This includes all forms of generative AI, like ChatGPT, Claude, Gemini, etc., as well as AI writing and paraphrasing tools, such as Grammarly, Quillbot, etc. If you are unsure if the use of a specific technology is permitted, ask the instructor prior to using the tool for coursework.
+Academic Integrity and AI Text-generating Tools: The use of AI tools in this course is prohibited.
+This includes all forms of generative AI, like ChatGPT, Claude, Gemini, etc., as well as AI writing and paraphrasing tools, such as Grammarly, Quillbot, etc. AI tools are permitted for study purposes, however, are prohibited for answering questions, i.e., copying and pasting answers directly from AI tools is prohibited.
+Students may be asked to review their work with the instructor to show their understanding of submitted work.
+If you are unsure if the use of a specific technology is permitted, ask the instructor prior to using the tool for coursework.
 Suspected misuse of AI may result in a report to the Senate Academic Standards and Misconduct Committee.